python-control/python-control/doc/optimal.rst

 used to specify a constraint that only holds at the final point of the trajectory.

-The return value for :func:`~optimal.solve_ocp` is a bundle object that has the following elements:
+The return value for :func:`~optimal.solve_optimal_trajectory` is a bundle object that has the following elements:

   * `res.success`: True if the optimization was successfully solved
   * `res.inputs`: optimal input